passionlim/intensive/Script_HouseResponsibility.md

 ## You indicated that you are responsible for doing household chores.
 Tell me about the lastest household chore that you have done recently.
 Describe memorable experience of doing household chores.

+- making up a story related to household chores ( something wacky or something just really plai and simple is fine )
+- Recently
+- Lately

 I’m living with my wife. we haven’t decide yet who takes which responsibility.

 During last weekend, I was playing computer games, and watching videos in the living room after lunch.
 But my wife suddenly yelled out.
 At that time I had not realized what made her so angry.
 My wife was upset because I did’t support her with house chores.
 I know she was trying to do all house chores such as  washing dishes, doing laundry and folding clothes by herself.
 However, how could I know her demands in her mind without saying?